Normalized Berkovich spaces and surface singularities: Functoriality

 \section{Functoriality}

 In this section we introduce the category of normalized spaces over $k$.
-The main result, Theorem~\ref{thm_functoriality}, is the analogue for normalized spaces of the fundamental result of Raynaud (\cite{Raynaud74}, a detailed proof is \cite[4.1]{BosLut93}) which states that the functor $\X\mapsto\X^\beth$ induces an equivalence between the category of admissible formal schemes of finite type over a (non-trivially valued) valuation ring $R$, localized by the class of admissible blowups, and the category of quasi-compact and quasi-separated analytic spaces over $\text{Frac(R)}$.
+The main result, Theorem~\ref{thm_functoriality}, is the analogue for normalized spaces of the fundamental result of Raynaud (\cite{Raynaud74}, a detailed proof is in \cite[4.1]{BosLut93}) that states that the functor $\X\mapsto\X^\beth$ induces an equivalence between the category of admissible formal schemes of finite type over a complete valuation ring of height one $R$, localized by the class of admissible blowups, and the category of compact and quasi-separated strictly analytic spaces over $\mathrm{Frac}(R)$.

-\pa{ We say that an object $T$ of $\calC$ is \defi{quasi-separated} if the intersection of any two affinoid domains of $T$ is a finite union of affinoid domains of $T$.
-We say that $T$ is a \defi{normalized space} if it is quasi-separated, compact and it has an atlas.
-A morphism $f\in \mbox{Hom}_{\calC}(T',T)$ is said to be a \defi{morphism of normalized spaces} if there exist finite covers $\{V_i\}_{i\in I}$ of $T$ and $\{W_j\}_{j\in J}$ of $T'$ by affinoid domains such that for every $i$ in $I$ there is a subset $J_i$ of $J$ so that $f^{-1}(V_i)=\cup_{j\in J_i}W_j$ and, for every $j$ in $J_i$, the restriction $f|_{W_j}:W_j\to V_i$ of $f$ to $W_j$ is induced by a morphism of $k((t))$-analytic spaces.
+\pa{ We say that an object $T$ of $\calC$ is a \defi{normalized space} if it is compact and it has an atlas.
+Observe that such a $T$ is then \emph{quasi-separated}, which means that the intersection of any two affinoid domains of $T$, being a compact analytic domain of each of them, is a finite union of affinoid domains of $T$.
+A morphism $f\in \mbox{Hom}_{\calC}(T',T)$ is said to be a \defi{morphism of normalized spaces} if there exist finite covers $\{V_i\}_{i\in I}$ of $T$ and $\{W_j\}_{j\in J}$ of $T'$ by affinoid domains such that for every $i$ in $I$ there is a subset $J_i$ of $J$ with $f^{-1}(V_i)=\cup_{j\in J_i}W_j$ and, for every $j$ in $J_i$, the restriction $f|_{W_j}:W_j\to V_i$ of $f$ to $W_j$ is induced by a morphism of $k((t))$-analytic spaces.
+This means that $f|_{W_j}$ is associated with a $k((t))$-homomorphism $\calO_T(V_i)\to\calO_{T'}(W_j)$, where $\calO_T(V_i)$ and $\calO_{T'}(W_j)$ are seen as $k((t))$-affinoid algebras.
+A more intrinsic way to see morphisms of normalized spaces is as those morphisms in $\calC$ that are induced by adic morphisms between formal models, as will be clear from Theorem~\ref{thm_functoriality}.
 The \defi{category of normalized spaces} $(NAn_k)$ is the subcategory of $\calC$ whose objects are normalized spaces and whose morphisms are morphisms of normalized spaces. }

-\pa{ We want to prove a result analogous to Raynaud's theorem for the functor $T:\X\mapsto T_\X$.
-The source category will be the category of admissible special formal $k$-schemes with adic morphisms, which we denote by $(SFor_k)$.
+\pa{ We want to prove an analogue of Raynaud's theorem for the functor $T\colon \X\mapsto T_\X$ going from the category of admissible special formal $k$-schemes with adic morphisms, which we denote by $(SFor_k)$, to $(NAn_k)$.
 We will show that the functor $T$ is the localization of the category $(SFor_k)$ by the class $B$ of admissible formal blowups and we will characterize its essential image.
 The fact that $T$ sends admissible blowups to isomorphisms is~\ref{invariance_generic_fiber}. }